icpac-igad/Geostore/README.md

 npm install -g bunyan  // logger system
 ```
+Is necessary install mongodb and config url in file config by your environment.

 ## Run
 Execute the next command: Environment available: dev, test, staging, prod